€ 26,00 (Euro) to

 and the ribbor controller, plus the ongoing company OS support & upgrades, I think it's totally justifiable.
 It's a great deal.

 Is it a great synth?
 Absolutely, but "great" is not the right word.
 I'm thinking

 I think epic would be fine if only the sound was a bit more juicy, but I'm not

 really sure if I'd like to change it, because more juice would mean a more

-Roland-esque sound, and more "density" would mean a fatiguing sound
+Roland-esque sound, while more "density" would mean a more fatiguing sound

 which does not sit well in the mix.
 Also, if I forget about the Hydra and then once